micropython/micropython/docs/drivers.rst

-Adafruit MicroPython drivers
+Adafruit CircuitPython drivers
 ========================================

 These are drivers available in separate GitHub repos.
+They are designed for use with CircuitPython and may or may not work with `MicroPython <https://micropython.org>`_.

 .. toctree::